Job Details for 1215 - Policy and Program Manager

 • Federal, State, and County issues, principles and practices affecting the County government

-• Ordinances relating to the authority and functions of County departments, committees and agencies
+• Ordinances and policies relating to the authority and functions of County departments, committees, and agencies

-• Making presentations to and working with elected officials and the public.
+• Making presentations to and working effectively with elected officials and the public.

-• Establishing and maintaining effective working relationships and working effectively with all levels of County Officials, associates and the general public.
+• Establishing and maintaining effective working relationships with all levels of County Officials, associates, the general public, and others.

-• Applying an acquired knowledge of procedures, rules, regulations and services applicable to the assigned office
+• Applying an acquired knowledge of procedures, rules, regulations, and services applicable to the duties of the position

-• Analyze and prepare a wide variety of documents, ability to conduct research on complex problems and prepare opinions
+• Analyze and prepare a wide variety of documents, conduct research on complex problems and prepare written memorandums on various public policy issues

-• Express ideas clearly and concisely, both verbal and in writing
+• Express ideas clearly and concisely, both verbally and in writing

 • Plan, analyze, and evaluate programs and services, operational needs, and fiscal constraints